 Stanley Ho became rich selling goods during the Second Sino-Japanese War

-Speaking of casinos, did you know the largest fortune in Macau, owner of the gambling monopoly from 1970 until 1999, made his fortune by selling rice during the occupation of Hong Kong by the Japanese?
-Stanley Ho might be a business genius and tycoon, but he comes from humble beginnings.
+Speaking of casinos, did you know that the largest tycoon in Macau, owner of the gambling monopoly from 1970 until 1999, made his fortune by selling rice during the occupation of Hong Kong by the Japanese?
+Stanley Ho might be a business genius, but he comes from humble beginnings.
 Luck, savviness, a good marriage, and hard work—all this made him the biggest name in Macau.
 Stanley Ho is part of Sir Robert Ho Tung’s family–who donated several assets to the local government, including a library now named after him, and Flora Garden’s premises–a powerful Hong Kong clan.
 He studied at the University of Hong Kong but had to flee the region along with his family due to the outbreak of World War II.

 That leads us to the 40’s and 50’s in Macau.
 The peak of Western fascination with the Orient inspired Hollywood to make a major motion picture named Macao.
 That’s right.
-In 1950 Macao came out to a decent critic reception with Robert Mitchum and Jane Russell in the starring roles.
+From 1952, “Macao” came out to a decent critical reception with Robert Mitchum and Jane Russell in the starring roles.
 It would be natural that the producers or the actors came to the city to experience it, but that never happened!
-No one from the crew ever set foot in the then Portuguese enclave as the movie was shot at a studio, while stock footage was shot in Macau and Hong Kong.
+No one from the crew ever set foot in the then Portuguese enclave.
+The surprising thing is that the movie was shot at a studio, while stock footage was shot in Macau and Hong Kong.